garywei944/garywei944/README.md

 theoretical and mathematical foundations.
 I wanted to be a mathematician when I was a freshman.

-I also do medium level exploitation and reverse engineering stuffs.
+I also do beginner level exploitation and reverse engineering stuffs.
 I enjoy solving CTF challenges and used to have fun with them.

 I play league, play PC games, and watch anime.
 I really like the anime